Nutritious Food Plan for Your Preschooler

 - She needs your help in exploring nutritious new foods, tastes and developmentally appropriate textures.

-- Preschoolers need role models and exposure to a wide variety of foods, such as fruits, vegetables, and whole grains.
+- Preschoolers need healthy eating role models and exposure to a wide variety of foods, such as fruits, vegetables, and whole grains.

 - Encourage plenty of active playtime, along with a balanced diet packed with nutritious foods for your Preschooler.